lilou9221/McGill_Team2_Capstone/SETUP_GUIDE.md

 - **Persist Snapshots**: Set `processing.persist_snapshots` to `true` to keep intermediate CSV tables for debugging
 - **Cache Cleanup**: Set `processing.cleanup_old_cache` to `false` to disable automatic cleanup of old coordinate-specific caches (default: `true`)
 - **SMAP Resampling**: Soil moisture and soil temperature are always bicubic-resampled from ~3000 m to 250 m inside `load_datasets()`.
 The pipeline automatically prefers 250m files over 3000m files if both exist in `data/raw/`.
+- **Dataset Filtering**: Only scoring-required datasets are imported for processing (soil_moisture, SOC b0/b10, pH b0/b10, soil_temperature).
+All datasets are exported to Google Drive, but unused datasets (land_cover, soil_type) are automatically excluded from processing.
+- **Depth Layers**: For SOC and pH, both b0 (surface) and b10 (10cm depth) layers are used and averaged in the scoring calculation.
+Deeper layers (b30, b60) are not exported as they are not used in scoring.

 ## Troubleshooting